Team-Tower-Databases-Online/Databases-Teamwork-2015/README.md

 * Your task is to generate a PDF reports summarizing information from the SQL Server.
 * _For example:_
-  * the PDF report may contain a table like the sample below:
+  * The PDF report may contain a table like the sample below:
 [Sample-Aggregated-Sales-Report.pdf](https://github.com/Team-Tower-Databases-Online/Databases-Teamwork-2015/blob/master/Samples/Sample-Aggregated-Sales-Report.pdf)

 [Back to top &#8593;](#table-of-contents)